 Although I have worked as an Acupuncturist for 30 years, I have always pursued other work and interests outside this field.
 Why?
 Back in the early eighties I had the pleasure of listening to a talk given by Patch Adams (the guy whose story Robin Williams made into a movie).
 He was of the view that those in the healing profession should always have another job; so that they could keep themselves well-grounded.
 I have followed this philosophy to this day.

 In the beginning it was as a secondary school teacher - my first profession.
 Then I worked as a TAFE teacher, private college lecturer and a University lecturer (Acupuncture).
-For the past 10 years I have worked in community education at a number of Local Learning centres.
-I teach seniors - and others - Multimedia, computing, visual story telling and iPads.
+The past 10 years I have worked in community education at a number of Local Learning centres.
+I teach seniors - and others - Multimedia, computing and iPads.

 In my spare time (yep!
-I do have some) I am an avid ammeter photographer and digital artist (the latter combining my love of the digital world and photography).
+I do have some) I am an avid landscape photographer and digital artist (the latter combining my love of the digital world and photography).
 I have had a camera in my hand since I was 12 years old, but followed the dictates of my era and never took it up as a "real job".
 I'm glad I didn't; I probably would have abandoned it out of frustration.
+My latest exploits see me taking up pencil and paper to learn how to draw.
+I'm loving this.

-Did I mention I also have a passion for walking, weight lifting, reading, listening to music, the environment, Neuroplasticity and String Theory (modern physics for the uninitiated).
+Did I mention I also have a passion for walking, reading, listening to music, the environment, Neuroplasticity and String Theory (modern physics for the uninitiated).

 I guess the motivation for including this section is to show that all things are connected; that work, play, hobbies and interests are all essential ingredients for a healthy sense of wellbeing and a life well lived.